H. Otley Beyer: Biography

-Beyer was born in Edgewood, Iowa, to a pioneer family of Bavarian origin and developed an interest in the Philippines when he visited the Philippine exhibit at the Louisiana Purchase Centennial Exhibition in St Louis, Missouri in 1904.
+Beyer was born in Edgewood, Iowa, to a pioneer family of Bavarian origin and developed an interest in the Philippines when he visited the Philippine exhibit at the Louisiana Purchase Centennial Exhibition in St Louis, Missouri, in 1904.

-He graduated from University of Denver for both his B.A. and a M.A. in Chemistry, after which he volunteered to teach in the Philippines.
+He graduated from University of Denver for both his B.A. and an M.A. in chemistry, after which he volunteered to teach in the Philippines.
 He pursued postgraduate anthropological studies at Harvard University as a Winthrop scholar.

 His first years in the Philippines were spent as a teacher in the Cordillera Mountains on Luzon island, home of the Ifugao people.
 He later married Lingayu Gambuk, the daughter of an Ifugao village chief of Amganad, Banaue.
 Their son William, born in 1918, was their only child.
 Beyer remained a Protestant throughout his life even while living in a predominantly Catholic country.

 He was appointed ethnologist in the Philippine Bureau of Science and part-time head of the Philippine Museum.
 He became sole instructor in anthropology at the University of the Philippines in 1914.
 In 1925, he became the head of the university's department of anthropology and its first professor.

 By that time, the anthropology department and its museum that Beyer himself built occupied the entire second floor of Rizal Hall, which housed the university's College of Liberal Arts until 1949.
 Beyer remained head of the department until his official retirement from the University of the Philippines in 1954 after 40 years of full-time teaching.

 During the Second World War, Beyer was initially allowed to continue his work at Rizal Hall, but he was later interned along with other Americans in the Philippines.

 Before his death, the University of the Philippines, Silliman University, and Ateneo de Manila awarded him with honorary doctorates.
 He also received a number of awards for his 60 years of scholarship in the Philippines.
 In 1965, the University of the Philippines held an H. Otley Beyer Symposium in his honor.
 The proceedings of the symposium were published two years later.